Vegan Glass Cleaner

 The biokleen website says “NO WAY!
 We have never ever tested a single Biokleen product on an animal, nor have we used animal ingredients in any formulation.”
 Also, they are not affiliated with “Bio-Kleen.”

 This ammonia-free vegan window cleaner is vinegar-based.
 There is some vinegar smell but it doesn’t linger too long.
 The Earth Friendly Products ECOS website says their products are “never tested on animals” and they are Leaping Bunny certified.
 According to Leaping Bunny, all products are vegan.

 This vegan glass cleaner got an “A” rating from the Environmental Working Group which means “Few/no known or suspected hazards to health or the environment.
 Good ingredient disclosure.”
 According to the Attitude website: “All of our products are certified vegan – meaning no animal derived ingredients.
 Ever.
 We’re proud members of PETA’s Beauty Without Bunnies program.”

 The CitraSolv website says “we do not conduct any type of animal testing, nor do we condone it.
 Furthermore, we don’t use any animal-based ingredients in any of our products.”
 CitraSolv products have the PETA Cruelty-Free and Vegan seal of approval.

-*Update – Method was acquired by SC Johnson, a company which tests on animals.
-Method products are not tested on animals but profits from their sales benefit SC Johnson.
+*Method was recently acquired by SC Johnson, a company which tests on animals.
+Method’s products are still not tested on animals but profits from their sales may benefit SC Johnson.